0815Pusher/FastLED_Stairs/README.md

 NOTE: These "Serial" statement can be deleted when everything works fine.
 (Serial.println(LDRValue);) its here for finetuning the LDRThreshold value, which you should configure in the begin of this file.

-10_2021/ Switch from Arduino to VisualCode, Implement the LDR Sensor...
+10_2021/ Switch from Arduino to VisualCode, Implement the LDR Sensor.

+9_2023 Update 01_Stair_9_2023.ino , small fixes...